-Developments that accord with the policies with the development plan, and do not result in an unacceptable impact on highway safety, and where the residual cumulative impact on the road network is not severe, will be supported, subject to compliance with all other relevant policies.
-The developers of schemes likely to generate significant amounts of movement, must submit traffic impact studies in support of their applications.
+Developments that accord with the policies in the LNDP and result in improvements to, or do not hinder, the free flow of traffic in the parish will be supported, subject to compliance with all other relevant policies.
+The developers must submit traffic impact studies in support of their applications.